CQCL/pytket-docs/manual/manual_compiler.rst

 .. `FullPeepholeOptimise` kitchen-sink, but assumes a universal quantum computer

 In practice, peephole and structure-preserving optimisations are almost always strictly beneficial to apply, or at least will never increase the size of the :py:class`~pytket.Circuit`.
-The :py:class:`FullPeepholeOptimise` pass applies Clifford simplifications, commutes single-qubit gates to the front of the circuit and applies passes to squash subcircuits of up to three qubits.
+The :py:class:`~pytket.passes.FullPeepholeOptimise` pass applies Clifford simplifications, commutes single-qubit gates to the front of the circuit and applies passes to squash subcircuits of up to three qubits.
 This provides a one-size-approximately-fits-all "kitchen sink" solution to :py:class`~pytket.Circuit` optimisation.
 This assumes no device constraints by default, so will not generally preserve gateset, connectivity, etc.

 When targeting a heterogeneous device architecture, solving this constraint in its entirety will generally require both placement and subsequent routing. :py:class:`DefaultMappingPass` simply combines these to apply the :py:class:`GraphPlacement` strategy and solve any remaining invalid multi-qubit operations.
 This is taken a step further with :py:class:`CXMappingPass` which also decomposes the introduced ``OpType.SWAP`` and ``OpType.BRIDGE`` gates into elementary ``OpType.CX`` gates.

 .. `Synthesise<>` passes combine light optimisations that preserve qubit connectivity and target a specific gate set

 After solving for the device connectivity, we then need to restrict what optimisations we can apply to those that won't invalidate this.
 The set of :py:class:`SynthesiseX` passes combine light optimisations that preserve the qubit connectivity and target a specific final gate set (e.g. :py:class:`SynthesiseTket` guarantees the output is in the gateset of ``OpType.CX``, ``OpType.TK1``, and ``OpType.Measure``).
-In general, this will not reduce the size of a :py:class`~pytket.Circuit` as much as :py:class:`FullPeepholeOptimise`, but has the benefit of removing some redundancies introduced by routing without invalidating it.
+In general, this will not reduce the size of a :py:class`~pytket.Circuit` as much as :py:class:`~pytket.passes.FullPeepholeOptimise`, but has the benefit of removing some redundancies introduced by routing without invalidating it.

 .. jupyter-input::